rokucommunity/rooibos/docs/index.md

 We can use a stub, to facilitate testing against the network layer

 ```
-detailsVM = CreateDetailsVM()
+detailsVM = createDetailsVM()
 returnJson = {success:false}
-m.Stub(detailsVM,"ExecuteNetRequest", invalid, returnJson)
+m.stubCall(detailsVM.rexecuteNetRequest, returnJson)

-detailsVM.LoadDetails()
+detailsVM.loadDetails()

 m.assertFalse(detailsVM.isLoading)
 m.assertTrue(detailsVM.isShowingError)
 ```

-In this case, our detailsVM object, will not actually call ExecuteNetRequests's source code; but will instead call a _fake_ (i.e fake method body), which can return predtermined values, or be later checked for invocation arg conformance.
+In this case, our detailsVM object, will not actually call executeNetRequests's source code; but will instead call a _fake_ (i.e fake method body), which can return predtermined values, or be later checked for invocation arg conformance.

 #### Mocks
 Mocks are _expected_ fakes.
 Your code will invoke the method, as if it _is_ the real method; but the difference is that Rooibos will track the invoction of mocks, and if the method was not invoked in the manner you expected (i.e. with the expected parameters and the expected number of invocations) then a unit test failure will result.